Fisher Information, Training and Bias in Fourier Regression Models: Conclusion and outlook

 \section{Conclusion and outlook}

 In this work we investigated how the effective dimension (ED), calculated from the Fisher information matrix (FIM), influences the training of regression models using gradient descent methods.
 Specifically, we studied the interplay between the ED and the bias that a model has towards the regression task at hand, and were able to draw the following main conclusions.
 A high ED, corresponding to a high model capacity of exploring independent directions in model space, is beneficial for training in the low bias regime, i.e., when the model is largely agnostic to the data-generating function to be learned.
 Conversely, in the biased regime, i.e., when the model's structure is well suited to the problem's data-generating function, a low ED does result in better training performance.
 These results confirm, in a quantitative manner, the intuitive expectation that if the space a model has access to is constrained (i.e., a model with low ED) around the problem's data-generating function (i.e., a biased model), training the model effectively becomes easier.
+These findings are corroborated by the analysis of the NTK and its effects on the training dynamics, which we show in the Supplementary Material: by relating model bias with the alignment between NTK eigenfunctions and data, and using the equivalence between FIM and NTK spectra, we can construct a simplified setting qualitatively capturing the phenomena observed here.
 Thus, a high ED does not always result in a model's faster training, which we interpret as a further sign of the difficulty of defining a task-independent evaluation metric that can assess a model's performance prior to its training.